Covariant Nothing Object

 value is interpreted as "do not change this property", there is no way to express that you want to set a particular value to null

 .
-Instead, we used Covariant Nothing Object to represent property change.
+Instead, we used a Covariant Nothing Object in our project to represent a property change.
 Each property might be either kept unchanged or changed to a new value.
-We can represent those two options with a sealed hierarchy, and thanks to generic types, we might expect specific types of values.
+We can represent these two options with a sealed hierarchy, and thanks to generic types we might expect specific types of values.

-This way, we achieved a type-safe and expressive way to represent task changes.
+This way, we achieved a type-safe and expressive way of representing task changes.
 What is more, when we use the Covariant Nothing Object pattern, we can easily express other kinds of changes as well.
-For instance, if our library allows restoring a previous value or supports default values, we could add new objects to represent those property changes.
+For instance, if our library supports default values or allows a previous value to be restored, we could add new objects to represent these property changes.

-There are also cases where we want a class to implement a class or interface with the Nothing
+There are also cases where we want a class to implement a class or interface which uses the Nothing

-type argument used for a covariant type parameter.
-This is a pattern I call Covariant Nothing Class.
+type argument as a covariant type parameter.
+This is a pattern I call the Covariant Nothing Class.
 For example, consider the Either

 class, which can be either Left